somiljain7/somiljain7/readme.md

 # BONJOUR MON AMI 👋

 # this is somil jain(CODERATWORK7) (http://somiljain7.github.io)
 I am a researcher and data privacy enthusiast who is trying to get a breakthrough in privacy field .
-I have huge innterests in natural language processing
+I have huge interests in natural language processing
 - 🔭 I’m currently learning cryptography and exploring the world of NLP
 - 👯 I’m looking to collaborate on research regarding cyber security , AI ethics .
 - 💬 Delivers several talks and seminars at colleges regarding blockchain and ML.